04 Apr What is the Endocannabinoid System?

 This system is dedicated to receiving and processing cannabinoids that are typically naturally produced, but the rise of THC and CBD medication has begun to change this.
 Research studies show that small scale amounts of cannabinoids from hemp/cannabis can help stimulate your endocannabinoid system by mimicking the effects of naturally made endocannabinoids.

 The ECS in humans, as well as any vertebrate animal, is wired to accept cannabinoids.
-These include tetrahydrocannabinol, otherwise known as THC, and of course its counterpart CBD known as cannabidiol.
-There are other hemp/cannabis compounds that are processed as well, such as CBG and CBN, but concise research is yet to be done.
+These include tetrahydrocannabinol, otherwise known as THC, and of course its counterpart CBD, known as cannabidiol.
+There are another hemp/cannabis compounds that are processed as well, such as CBG and CBN, but concise research is yet to be done.

 WHAT DOES THIS MEAN FOR YOU?